-48. The bunker connections between the ship and the bunker station have adequate electrical insulating means in place.
+48. The liquefied natural gas (LNG) bunker connection between the ship and the liquefied natural gas (LNG) bunker truck has adequate electrical insulating means in place.

-Unless measures are taken to break the continuous electrical path between ship and bunker station pipework provided by the hoses, stray electric currents can cause electric sparks at the flange faces when hoses are being connected and disconnected.
+Unless measures are taken to break the continuous electrical path between ship and truck pipework provided by the ship/truck hoses, stray electric currents can cause electric sparks at the flange faces when hoses are being connected and disconnected.

-The passage of these currents is usually prevented by an insulating flange inserted at the ship line to the bunkering manifold and/or in the line of the bunker station.
+The passage of these currents is usually prevented by an insulating flange inserted at the ship line to the bunkering manifold and/or in the line of the truck.
 Alternatively, the electrical discontinuity may be provided by the inclusion of one length of electrically discontinuous hose in each hose string.